 It is the intent of the Board that appropriate corrective action will be taken by the College to stop the sexual harassment, prevent its recurrence and address negative consequences.
-Students in violation of this policy shall be subject to discipline including counseling or sexual harassment awareness training, up to expulsion, as appropriate.
-Employees in violation of this policy shall be subject to discipline including additional sexual harassment awareness training, up to dismissal, as appropriate.
+Students in violation of this policy shall be subject to discipline up to and including expulsion and/or counseling or sexual harassment awareness training, up to expulsion, as appropriate.
+Employees in violation of this policy shall be subject to discipline, up to and including additional sexual harassment awareness training, up to dismissal, as appropriate.
 Other individuals whose behavior is found to be in violation of this policy shall be subject to appropriate sanctions as determined and imposed by the President or designee.